ewradcliffe/Heritage-Housing/README.md

 |SalePrice|Sale Price|34900 - 755000|

 #### Initial observations
+1. We don't know how representative this sample is:
-1. We don’t know the extent to which the data set captures all of the house sales in the area, or if the distribution reflects the city.
+  *  We don’t know the extent to which the data set captures all of the house sales in the area, or if feature distribution reflects the city.
+  * We don’t know the time of sale.
+The housing market can vary over time based on factors such s a change in interest rates.
+  * We don’t know the location within the city.
+The housing market can vary tremendously in an area depending on factors such as crime rate, distance to amenities etc.

 2. There is significant missing data.
 We will need a strategy to deal with this.
-3. We don’t know the time of sale.
-The housing market can vary over time based on factors such s a change in interest rates.
-4. We don’t know the location within the city.
-The housing market can vary tremendously in an area depending on factors such as crime rate, distance to amenities etc.

 ## Business Requirements